Trick or Treats: Critical reception

-Allmovie gave the film a negative review, writing "Genre fans generously overlook bad logic in exchange for action and overkill, but the plot holes that litter director/screenwriter Gary Graver's story are never plugged with the cheap spectacle that might have given this by-the-numbers stalker film a reason to exist."
+AllMovie gave the film a negative review, writing, "Genre fans generously overlook bad logic in exchange for action and overkill, but the plot holes that litter director/screenwriter Gary Graver's story are never plugged with the cheap spectacle that might have given this by-the-numbers stalker film a reason to exist."

 Release

-The film was released October 29, 1982 in theatres in the United States.
+The film was first released theatrically in the United States on October 1, 1982, in Cincinnati, Ohio.
+It later opened in Detroit, Michigan, on October 29, 1982.

 It was later released on VHS by Vestron Video.

-On November 9, 2013, the film was officially released on DVD with a limited Blu-Ray release by Code Red DVD.
+On November 9, 2013, the film was officially released on DVD with a limited Blu-Ray release by Code Red.
+The Blu-ray edition was reissued by Code Red in conjunction with Kino Lorber on October 5, 2021.